Why Yoda was tragically wrong

 “Never stop trying” acknowledges our mortal state, accepts our imperfection.
 But it is not a justification for sloppy work, but rather a call to excellence.
 It gives us not comfort for our excuses, but rather motivation to awake and arise to greatness despite our imperfections.

 It is not a formula for discouragement, but rather for courage.
 As Marry Anne Radmacher said,

 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.'”

 First and foremost, “never stop trying” is an imperative to try in the first place.
 As David Viscott said,

 “The worst thing one can do is not to try, to be aware of what one wants and not give in to it, to spend years in silent hurt wondering if something could have materialized–and never knowing.”

-Yoda was also right that we must unlearn what we have learned from broken people in a broken society:
+Yoda was also right that we must unlearn much of what we have learned:

 - “You’re not good enough.”

 - “Avoid risk at all costs and play it safe.”